Engineering correlated Dirac fermions and flat bands on SiC with transition-metal adatom lattices

-Previous studies have underlined the potential of adatom lattices on semiconductor substrates to feature isolated flat bands.
-Group-IV adatoms such as~Sn, Pb, and~C on~Si(111) and~Ge(111) surfaces at~1/3 monolayer (ML) coverage~\cite{ganz1991submonolayer,carpinelli1996direct,carpinelli1997surface,profeta2005novel,profeta2007triangular,schuwalow2010realistic,chaput2011giant,li2011geometrical,hansmann2013jpcm,hansmann2013prl,hansmann2016,gangli2013} turned out to realize (extended) single-band Hubbard models with two-dimensional triangular lattice geometry.
-Doping these strongly correlated single-band systems leads to exciting phenomena such as chiral superconductivity, which was first theoretically predicted ~\cite{cao2018} and later experimentally realized~\cite{weitering2020,weitering2023} in Sn:Si(111).
-Other studies have considered adatom systems such as hexagonal bilayers and triangular In-monolayers with multi-orbital character on the hexagonal 4H-phase of SiC(0001), which exhibit topologically non-trivial band structures and protected edge states~\cite{reis2017bismuthene,bauernfeind2021design}.
-However, their significant spin-orbit coupling (SOC) and the symmetry lowering due to the substrate together contribute to the opening of bulk gaps at the valley momenta, which are of band rather than Mott nature.
-Similarly, transition-metal dichalcogenides (TMDCs) in ultra-thin geometries have been proposed as candidates for hosting topologically non-trivial and correlated electronic structures.
-However, their potential is often undermined by strong hybridization with chalcogen $p$-electrons and pronounced SOC.
-These effects dilute the many-body character of the electronic states, making it difficult to fully exploit their correlated and topological properties ~\cite{Kennes2021,Tang2020}.
+Adatom lattices on semiconductor substrates can host isolated flat bands.
+Group-IV adatoms (Sn, Pb, C) on Si(111) and Ge(111) at 1/3 monolayer (ML) coverage~\cite{ganz1991submonolayer,carpinelli1996direct,carpinelli1997surface,profeta2005novel,profeta2007triangular,schuwalow2010realistic,chaput2011giant,li2011geometrical,hansmann2013jpcm,hansmann2013prl,hansmann2016,gangli2013} realize extended single-band Hubbard models on triangular lattices.
+These systems, when doped, exhibit phenomena like chiral superconductivity as theoretically predicted for these specific compounds~\cite{cao2018} and experimentally observed~\cite{weitering2020,weitering2023} in Sn:Si(111).
+Other adatom systems, such as hexagonal bilayers and In-monolayers on 4H-SiC(0001), show multi-orbital topological band structures~\cite{reis2017bismuthene,bauernfeind2021design}.
+However, strong spin-orbit coupling (SOC) and substrate-induced symmetry breaking open bulk gaps that reduce their Mott-like character.
+Thin-layer transition-metal (TM) dichalcogenides are another candidate, but chalcogen $p$-hybridization and SOC suppress correlated/topological features.~\cite{Kennes2021,Tang2020}.

-In this work, we propose a new direction for the adatom strategy by using 3$d$ transition-metal (TM) adatoms on SiC.
-Specifically, we focus on~Ti, V, and~Cr adatoms on a 3C-SiC(111) surface as versatile platforms for realizing strongly localized magnetic moments on a triangular lattice, massless Dirac fermions, and flat bands within a strongly correlated electronic environment.
-Our choice of SiC as a substrate, rather than Si, was motivated by its wider band gap and stronger bonds alongside a largely suppressed in-diffusion of adatoms (see Appendix~\ref{sec:app-diff}) which ensures greater stability of the adatom structures~\cite{reis2017bismuthene,bauernfeind2021design}.